xyNNN/omdb-php-sdk/README.md

 The OmDbApi SDK written in PHP provides you an easy-to-use library to communicate with the RESTful API from www.omdbapi.com!
 It is based on the HTTP Client Guzzle to be extensible as far as possible.

-Please have a look at the examples, to learn how to handle the ApiWrapper.
+Please have a look at the examples, to learn how to handle the SDK.

 > Note: This SDK is still in development.
 Feel free to report encountered issues!